 Estanislao Bachrach has a PhD in molecular biology, is a Professor of leadership and innovation and has also founded an international consultancy on creativity and innovation.
 He taught at Harvard for 5 years, where he was awarded a distinction in teaching 4 years running.
 He speaks fluent English and is an international speaker on radio, tedx and tv.

 Professor of the History and Philosophy of Economics at the University of Birmingham, Backhouse is a leading historian of economics.

 Ged Backland, the creator of Groovy Chick and Cool Dude, worked for Carlton Cards and Hallmark as Creative Director before setting up his own design studio, Backland.
 He works in a barn in Yorkshire.

-Fredrik Backman is the number one New York Times bestselling author of A Man Called Ove (in development as a major motion picture starring Tom Hanks), My Grandmother Sends Her Regards and Apologises, Britt-Marie Was Here and Beartown, which is being adapted for TV by the team behind The Bridge.
-As well as two novellas And Every Morning The Way Home Gets Longer and The Deal of a Lifetime, he is also the author of a collection of heartfelt and humorous essays about fatherhood: Things My Son Needs To Know About The World.
-Fredrik Backman's books are published in more than forty countries and have sold over ten million copies.
+Fredrik Backman is the number one New York Times bestselling author of A Man Called Ove - now in development as a major motion picture starring Tom Hanks.
+His subsequent fiction includes My Grandmother Sends Her Regards and Apologises, Britt-Marie Was Here, Beartown and Us Against You.
+Beartown is being adapted for HBO by the team behind The Bridge.
+He is also the author of two novellas: And Every Morning The Way Home Gets Longer and The Deal of a Lifetime.
+Fredrik Backman's books are published in more than forty countries and have sold over 10 million copies.
 He lives in Stockholm, Sweden, with his wife and two children.